A vanishing theorem for tautological classes of aspherical manifolds: Block homeomorphisms of aspherical manifolds

 If one is willing to neglect 2-torsion, then the L-theoretic Farrell--Jones conjecture has further useful properties.
 For this we need to recall the following version known as the \emph{fibered} Farrell--Jones conjecture, see \cite[Section 2.1]{BLR2}.
 For a fixed group $G$ its L-theoretic version after inverting 2 states that for any group homomorphism $\phi \colon H \to G$ the assembly map

-is an isomorphisms; here, for any family $\mathcal{F}$ of subgroups of $G$ and a homomorphism $\phi \colon H \to G$, we denote by $\phi^*(\mathcal F)$ the family of subgroups $K \subseteq H$, such that $\phi(H) \in \mathcal F$.
+is an isomorphism; here, for any family $\mathcal{F}$ of subgroups of $G$ and a homomorphism $\phi \colon H \to G$, we denote by $\phi^*(\mathcal F)$ the family of subgroups $K \subseteq H$, such that $\phi(K) \in \mathcal F$.
 After inverting 2, L-theory spectra with different decorations become equivalent, see \cite[Remark 1.22]{LR}, therefore we do not need to consider the K-theoretic analogue for this.
 We will denote by $\LFJ$ the class of groups that satisfy this conjecture.
 Since one can choose the homomorphism $\id \colon G \to G$, it contains the classical version of the assembly maps with $2$ inverted.
+The class $\LFJ$ has better closure properties than $\calfj$, as described in the following proposition.

+\begin{Prop} \mbox{} \begin{enumerate} \item[(i)] Farrell--Jones groups lie in $\LFJ$, \item[(ii)] elementary amenable groups are contained in $\LFJ$, \item[(iii)] it is closed under passage to subgroups, directed colimits, and amalgamated products, and \item[(iv)] it is almost closed under extensions, more precisely, let $ 1 \to K \to G \to Q \to 1$ be an extension of groups.
+Suppose that for any finite subgroup $C \subseteq Q$ the group $p^{-1}(C)$ belongs to $\LFJ$ and that the group $Q$ belongs to $\LFJ$.
+Then $G$ belongs to $\LFJ$. \end{enumerate} \end{Prop}

+Note that, in particular, $\LFJ$ is closed under extensions of torsion-free groups, which will be the salient feature of (iv) later.

-The better closure properties of $\LFJ$ as compared to $\calfj$ stem from the following lemma.
-For this let us denote by $\LFJfin$ the class of groups satisfying the variant of the fibered conjecture which takes into account the family of finite subgroups rather than the family of virtually cyclic subgroups.
+To show \cref{LFJ} we need another characterisation of $\LFJ$.
+To state it let us denote by $\LFJfin$ the class of groups satisfying the variant of the fibered conjecture which takes into account the family of finite subgroups rather than the family of virtually cyclic subgroups.

 \begin{Lemma} We have that $\LFJ = \LFJfin$. \end{Lemma}

 \begin{proof} By \cite[Theorem 2.4]{BLR2} this follows if we can show that every virtually cyclic group $V$ is contained in $\LFJfin$.
 From \cite[Lemma 2.5]{FJ} it follows that $V$ sits inside a short exact sequence